 Transfer to the train station and take a 5 and a half hour bullet train to Xian.
-Wander through the Muslim Quarter.

-Later this evening enjoy a delicious feast of traditional Shui Jiao dumplings and a performance of Tang Dynasty dancing.
+Wander through the Muslim Quarter and then later this evening enjoy a delicious feast of traditional Shui Jiao dumplings and a performance of Tang Dynasty dancing.
+Please be mindful of your valuables in the Muslim Quarter.